SlovakNationalGallery/webumenia.sk/README.md

 Web Umenia offers a user-friendly functionality to search and expore art from collections of multiple galleries and museums.

-Public domain artworks are licenced under Creative Commons and can be freely downloaded at high resolution.
+Digital reproductions of public domain arwtorks from several collections are available for download in high resolution for both personal and commercial use

 Art organisation with digitized artworks organised in a Collection Management System can easily publish their art via CSV imports.
 If you would like to know more about using Web Umenia in your organisation, contact us via [lab@sng.sk](mailto:lab@sng.sk)